Sexual Harassment at Masseur Studio by Bosses and Customers

 Contact a New York City Attorney for Guidance with a Sexual Harassment Case

-Sexual harassment of New York massage therapists is a problem that causes shame and pain to victims.
+Sexual harassment of therapists is a problem that causes shame and pain to victims.
 If you were sexually harassed by your boss or customer, you may be entitled to damages.
 It is important to retain a knowledgeable gender discrimination lawyer if you have been affected by inappropriate conduct in a New York City workplace.
 Call us at (866) 229-9441 or contact us through our online form to set up a free consultation.
 We serve sexual harassment victims throughout the five boroughs of Manhattan, Queens, the Bronx, Brooklyn, and Staten Island.

 What Our Clients Say: